 Director of Educational Technology

-Joe Oleszczuk is an experienced educator, technology enthusiast, and responsible for developing and implementing a standardized robust technology platform across all schools in support of Archdiocesan curriculum.
+Joe Oleszczuk is an experienced educator, technology enthusiast, and responsible for developing and implementing a standardized robust technology platform across all schools in support of the Archdiocesan curriculum.

 Director of Enrollment Management

-Laura Mooney holds a Bachelor’s degree in Business Administration from the University of Notre Dame, as well as a Masters of Arts in Teaching degree from Notre Dame of Maryland University.
+Laura Mooney holds a Bachelor’s degree in Business Administration from the University of Notre Dame, as well as a Master of Arts in Teaching degree from Notre Dame of Maryland University.
 She started her career in the OperationTEACH program and continued teaching in the Archdiocese for eight years.
 In 2016, Laura transitioned to the Catholic Center to work with schools on strategies and initiatives to sustain and grow enrollment.

 Director of Marketing

 Lauren Robinson graduated from Towson University, earning a Bachelor’s degree in Mass Communications and a minor in Electronic Media and Film.
 She possesses a background in both corporate and non-profit marketing.
 Lauren joined the Archdiocese of Baltimore in 2012, serving as the Director of Advancement and Marketing at St. Ursula School.
 In 2016, she transitioned to the Catholic Center to use her creativity, expertise, and passion for Catholic education to grow the Catholic schools of the Archdiocese, and elevate their profile within the region.